seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 So he says here.

 **PANDARUS**
-True, he was so: I know the cause too: he’ll lay
+True, he was so: I know the cause too: he'll lay
-about him to-day, I can tell them that: and there’s
+about him to-day, I can tell them that: and there's
 Troilus will not come far behind him: let them take
 heed of Troilus, I can tell them that too.